esnitkin914/Comparative_Genomics/docs/source/day1_afternoon.md

 Start Artemis.

-Set your working directory to Artemis_files (The Artemis_files folder that you copied to your local system) by clicking the browse button  and click OK.
+Set your working directory to Artemis_files (the Artemis_files folder that you copied to your local system) by clicking the browse button  and click OK.

 Now go to the top left File options and select Open File Manager.
 You should see the folder Artemis_files.
 Expand it and select KPNIH.gb file.
 A new window should open displaying your features stored in a genbank file.

-Now open BAM file by selecting File (Top left corner) -> Read BAM/VCF file -> Select -> Rush_KPC_266__aln_marked.bam -> OK
+Now open the BAM file by selecting File (Top left corner) -> Read BAM/VCF file -> Select -> Rush_KPC_266__aln_marked.bam -> OK

 Reads aligned to your reference are displayed as stacked at the top panel of Artemis.
-The reads are colour coded so that paired reads are blue and those with an inversion are red.
+The reads are color-coded so that paired reads are blue and those with an inversion are red.
 Reads that do not have a mapped mate are black and are optionally shown in the inferred insert size view.
 In the stack view, duplicated reads that span the same region are collapsed into one green line.

-Now right click on any of the stacked reads and Go to Graph and select Coverage(screenshot below).
+Now right click on any of the stacked reads and Go to Graph and select Coverage (screenshot below).

-Now right click on any of the stacked reads and Go to Show and select SNP marks to show SNP's in red marks.
+Now right click on any of the stacked reads and Go to Show and select SNP marks to show SNPs in red marks.

 ![alt tag](select_graph.png)